-Cistus is one of those plants that has rapidly gained popularity and has appeared in the kitchen of many Poles in recent years.
+Cistus is one of those plants that has rapidly gained popularity in recent years.
 The list of health benefits it brings seems to be endless.
 Its comprehensive action is indicated, primarily cleansing the body of toxins and strengthening the immune system.
-What else is worth knowing about him?
+What else is worth knowing about it?

 What is Cistus?